 Step 2: Install print enabler (print service)

-Tap Add service in the printing page as shown above
+Tap Add service on the printing page as shown above

 In this page, you can find a list of official print services provided by individual printer manufacturers.